 Tip: Put something easy on the top of your To-Do list.
 Even if it’s something like tidying up, having something quick to cross off the list will help you build flow and momentum.

-This stems of the first point, and is essential.
+This stems from the first point and is essential.

 You have a To-Do list, so stick to one task and don’t change until it’s crossed off the list or you have reached a stopping point.